 - 13.11 Purpose.
-The PUD-KS district is intended to provide for the creation of a vibrant mixed-use district of high quality general and technical office and retail activity, with a significant components of residential use and open space.
+The PUD-KS district is intended to provide for the creation of a vibrant mixed-use district of high quality general and technical office and retail activity, with significant components of residential use and open space.
 The retention of government office facilities on the site is desired, as well as space for smaller innovation companies as a component of the commercial office space that is created.
-The creation of public open space to serve residents of the district and the larger neighborhood, as well as workers, students from nearby institutions and visitors, a large public park is desired.
+The creation of public open space to serve residents of the district and the larger neighborhood, as well as workers, students from nearby institutions and visitors, is desired.
 The PUD-KS district permits larger scale development and supporting commercial activities close to Kendall Square and the major public transit services located there.
 It encourages strong linkages between new development at Kendall Square, the East Cambridge riverfront, and the PUD-KS area and the neighborhoods of eastern Cambridge, facilitated in part by a strong and continuous retail presence along Third Street and Broadway.
-Development in the PUD-KS district is expected to meet high standards for urban design, architectural design, environmental sustainability and open space design and should be generally consistent with the policy objectives set forth in the Kendall Square Final Report 2013 (K2 Plan) Eastern Cambridge Plan and the guidance provided in with the Eastern Cambridge Kendall Square Design Guidelines. - 13.11.1 Master Plan Area.
+Development in the PUD-KS district is expected to meet high standards for urban design, environmental sustainability and open space design and should be generally consistent with the policy objectives set forth in the Kendall Square Final Report 2013 (K2 Plan) and with the Kendall Square Design Guidelines. - 13.11.1 Master Plan Area.
 To further the purpose of this Section 13.10, any Development Parcel or portion of a Development Parcel meeting the requirements set forth in Section 13.13.2 below and that is at least five (5) acres in area may be designated as a Master Plan Area, within which physical information shall be presented in a more generalized way, subject to more detailed approval by the Planning Board at a time and in a manner determined by the Board in its PUD special permit decision. - 13.11.2 Master Plan Requirements.
 At a minimum, a Development Proposal for a Master Plan Area must contain the following components: - a.
 Site Development Plan identifying each of the proposed existing and new building sites within the Master Plan Area and the characteristics of each, including potential uses and Gross Floor Area. - b.
-Site Massing Plan illustrating the height and massing of building volumes for each proposed building site, and including studies of anticipated shadow and wind impacts resulting from building mass. - c.
-Parking and Loading Plan identifying the locations of all parking facilities, bicycle parking facilities and facilities for loading or other vehicular service functions, and the number of spaces proposed at each location. - d.
-Connectivity Plan illustrating all pedestrian, bicycle and vehicular circulation routes within the Master Plan Area, their connections to public circulation routes and destinations outside the Master Plan Area, and approximate locations of access and egress points on each building and parking facility within the Master Plan Area. - e.
-Open Space Plan illustrating and quantifying the areas of all proposed open space and the ownership and designation of each area (e.g., Public Open Space, Publicly Beneficial Open Space) as well as descriptions of major design elements and themes to be incorporated into each space and the types of uses and activities that will be accommodated in each space.
+Site Massing Plan illustrating the height and massing of building volumes for each proposed building site, and including studies of anticipated shadow and wind impacts resulting from building mass.